Introduction

 Link: http://myoanshakuhachi.blogspot.com/2009/08/suizen-origin-suishouzen.html?m=0

-2009, October: Kyōto Myōan-ji 'Kansu' Kojima Hōan informs Christopher T. Mau that it was Yasuda Tenzan who "coined", invented, the new term 'Suizen' while he served as the first chief monk of that newly revived temple in the period 1950-1953.
+2009, October: Kyōto Myōan-ji 'Kansu' Kojima Hōan informs Christian T. Mau that it was Yasuda Tenzan who "coined", invented, the new term 'Suizen' while he served as the first chief monk of that newly revived temple in the period 1950-1953.

-Source: Christopher T. Mau Ph.D. thesis, 2014, p.
+Source: Christian T. Mau Ph.D. thesis, 2014, p.
 116.

 Link: http://eprints.soas.ac.uk/18260